Resumes, CVs & Cover Letters

 - Pre-Health Resume

 - Research Science Resume

 - Action Words - A list of verbs categorized by skill, to be used on a resume.

 - Skills by Category - How do you express your skills in my resume?
 Organized by skill set

 - Resume Checklist - Provides a brief outline for the construction and content of a resume

 - The Reference Page - Need to provide a list of references?
 This PDF gives a brief guide on creating one.

 - Crafting Content Rich Bullet Points - This guide is designed to help you make the most of your bullet points.

 - SEC Resource Library (Books) - We have a great library of resources for job search and resume development in Reid 219.

-Additionally, your cover letter demonstrates your writing skills.
-Make sure that your cover letter is grammatically sound and free of spelling mistakes.
+Remember: proofread, proofread, proofread.
+Your cover letter demonstrates your writing skills; make sure it is grammatically sound and free of spelling mistakes.